IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 <div align="center"><sub>Adafruit USB/DC/Solar Lithium-Ion/Polymer Charger</sub></div>
 <br>

-This circuit is designed specifically for solar charging, and will automatically draw the most current possible from the panel in any light condition.
+[This circuit](https://www.adafruit.com/product/390) is designed specifically for solar charging, and will automatically draw the most current possible from the panel in any light condition.
 Even thought it isn't a 'true' MPPT (max power point tracker), it offers a similar performance.
 Adafruit offers [detailed tutorials on how to use this charger as well as documentation on how it all works](http://learn.adafruit.com/usb-dc-and-solar-lipoly-charger).

 <div align="center"><img src="https://cdn-shop.adafruit.com/970x728/4755-06.jpg" alt="Small solar recharging board" width="60%" /></div>
-<div align="center"><sub>Adafruit Universal USB / DC / Solar Lithium Ion/Polymer charger</sub></div>
+<div align="center"><sub>Adafruit Universal USB/DC/Solar Lithium-Ion/Polymer charger</sub></div>
 <br>

-This charger is the only one you need to keep all your Lithium Polymer (LiPoly) or Lithium Ion (LiIon) rechargeable batteries topped up.
-No matter the power source at your disposal!
-The Adafruit Universal USB / DC / Solar Lithium Ion/Polymer Charger can use USB, DC or Solar power, with a wide 5-10V input voltage range!
-The charger chip is super smart, and will reduce the current draw if the input voltage starts to dip under 4.5V, making it a perfect near-MPPT solar charger that you can use with a wide range of panels.
+[This charger](https://www.adafruit.com/product/4755) is an all-in-one circuit for all Lithium Polymer (LiPoly) or Lithium Ion (LiIon) rechargeable batteries.
+This Adafruit Universal USB/DC/Solar Lithium-Ion/Polymer Charger can use USB, DC or Solar power, with a wide 5-10V input Voltage range as well as a wide range of panels.
+The charger chip is designed to reduce the current draw if the input voltage starts to dip under 4.5V, making it similar to MPPT charge controllers.
+Even though this was designed with solar in mind, it also works with a plain USB or DC charger.

-Even though we designed it with solar in mind, it's also great as a plain USB or DC charger - we like that you can use 5V or 9V chargers without worry, and the high charge rate is great for quickly charging up those large battery packs!
+pic

-DF Robot offers this Solar Power Manager that can power 5V/1A devices through, yet again, a 3.7V Lithium battery charged via a 4.5-6V solar panel.
+[DF Robot](https://www.dfrobot.com/search-solar.html) offers a [Solar Power Manager](https://www.dfrobot.com/product-1712.html) that can power 5V/1A devices through, yet again, a 3.7V Lithium battery charged via a 4.5-6V solar panel.

 There are other similar charging circuits around, but overall when it comes to recharging circuits make sure it is from a reputable source and that it is well documented so you know exactly what kinds of applications, voltage and amperages it is rated to handle!

 ### Plug-n-play kits